LunarTulip/basalt-ebook-reader/docs/Roadmap.md

     - Add return-to-top button to the footer.
 - Improve CSS handling.
     - Rewrite browser-prefixed styles which Firefox supports in unprefixed mode to display in unprefixed mode. (e.g. `webkit-writing-mode` to `writing-mode`.)
-    - Replace regex-based CSS-rewriting with more full-featured parsing, to improve reliability.
 - Support vertical text on a heuristic level.
     - Identify when a section is vertical-text-centric via analysis of its elements' `writing-mode` styles.
     - Enable proper scrolling of RTL vertical text.